freenandes/prez/list/docs-design.md

 <!--
 Overview:
-- Defined a strategy for the documentation
+- Defined a strategy
   - Generate consensus
-  - Value for the goals
+  - Value of docs for the team goals
 - Established the co-ownership
   - Share responsibility
   - Garner expertise
+  - Stronger collab
 - Made it clear and accessible
   - Readable
   - Visible
   - Tweaked to meet needs
-  - Extended to better serve people
+  - Extended to better serve
 - Improved the user experience
   - Researched
   - Experimented
   - Created guidelines
-  - Highlighted the main journeys
+  - Highlighted/fixed main journeys
-  - Cross-linked more
+  - Cross-linking between journeys
 - Unified documentation websites’ experience
   - Made it feel whole
   - Ease navigation
   - Professional looking

 To do:
-- How users are experiencing
+- How users are experiencing it
-  - Journeys effective?
+  - Is it effective?
-  - Do we have more views?
+  - Do we have more adoption?
 - Review outdated content
-  - A lot of bloat
+  - A lot of bloat left
   - Needs thorough review
 - Weed out inconsistencies
-  - All instances closer to each other in structure
+  - Make 17 instances closer to each other
+  - Similar
+  - Intuitive
 - Add practical examples/recipes
-  - In our studies
-  - People benefit from seeing examples
+  - People benefit from examples
-  - Create them when we have more time
+  - Create more solutions through time
 -->

 ---